fsperoni/Host_A_Pet/readme.md

 The website can potentially be visited by pet owners who are looking for pet sitters and by pet hosts - people who are considering adopting a pet and would like to have a glimpse of what pet ownership means (including involving kids in daily routines with the pets).

 ## Data / API
 This will be a full-stack application with its own database using PostgreSQL.
 Front-end will be built using React, and the back-end will be built using Node/Express.
-In order to calculate distance between pet owners and hosts, the application will use the [ZipCode API](https://www.zipcodeapi.com/).
+In order to calculate distance between pet owners and hosts, the application will use the [ZipCode API](https://www.zipcodeapi.com/) (future enhancement).
 The API provides Canadian postal codes and US zip codes within a specified radius (in kilometers or miles) from a given postal/zip code.
 The free API key is restricted to 10 requests per hour, which should be enough for the purpose of this project.

 Here is an example of what a JSON response from the API looks like: